xdec-vsc/xdmod/README.md

-# xdmod
+# xdmod 2.0
-Cryptid mod for Balatro, but stupid
+Basically Cryptid but stupider

 inspiration/ code stolen from: